skorejen/asm-project/README.md

 # __8	Conclusions__

 To conclude all the previosuly highlighted topics specify the device and all the steps that were followed to build it.The proccess pattern was followed by starting with Analysis part, where the problem was analyzed and the diagrams were sketched for the further development steps.
-Next we took the Design part, where we relied on the anylised data and made the decisions about how the device should be implemented.
+Next we took the Design part, where we relied on the analysed data and made the decisions about how the device should be implemented.
 In the Implementation part, the device was built and then tested.